 During the ancient times, the sages and saints were used to teach the methodology of Yoga to the people.
 Yoga is one of the most ancient physical and mental disciplines that originated in India and is in practise for the past several centuries.
 The Indian Yoga Gurus in modern times have helped a lot in the resurgence of ancient yoga practice.
 However, in modern times there are many people who specialises in Yoga to become Yoga Gurus.

 The Yoga Gurus play a crucial role in improving the quality of living and also in solving various lifestyle related problems through Yoga.
-They help people understand the real meaning of ancient Vedic texts regarding Yoga, by interpreting the texts and making them understandable to all.
 The Gurus also teach the common people how to make use of Yoga for an improved life.
 People often go to the Yoga Gurus for seeking peace and calmness through Yoga and also for attaining total control over their Self.
 They are actually like friend, guide and philosophers to their disciples and lead them to enlightenment.
-There are some Yoga Gurus, who combine various aspects of ancient Yoga practice traditions into a comprehensive plan of personality integration.

 The Indian Yoga Gurus have played a significant role in popularising Yoga all over the world and also in spreading the light of Yoga education among the common people.
 Many of them established their own method of teaching Yoga and also founded institutions so that their disciples can carry on their work, even after their death.